What is an Area?

 - Training club leaders twice a year.

 - Supporting all clubs in serving their members better through twice-yearly club visits.

-- Encourage and motivate all clubs in becoming Distinguished as part of the Distinguished Club Programme.
+- Encouraging and motivating all clubs to become Distinguished as part of the Distinguished Club Programme.

 The role of Area Director offers many opportunities to develop and learn leadership and communication-related skills: